Radio Free Europe

 Kazakhs Vote In Parliamentary Elections As Authorities Look To Counter Unrest Threat.

-Former Kazakh President Nursultan Nazarbayev votes during the parliamentary election in Astana, Kazakhstan, on March 19.
+Former Kazakh President Nursultan Nazarbaev votes during the parliamentary election in Astana on March 19.

-Former Kazakh President Nursultan Nazarbayev votes during the parliamentary election in Astana, Kazakhstan, on March 19.
+Former Kazakh President Nursultan Nazarbaev votes during the parliamentary election in Astana on March 19.

-Millions of voters in Kazakhstan are heading to parliamentary polls on March 19 as the country looks to complete a political cycle after bloody unrest last year left at least 238 people dead.
+ALMATY, Kazakhstan -- Millions of voters in Kazakhstan cast ballots in snap parliamentary elections on March 19 as the Central Asian nation completed a political cycle after bloody unrest last year left at least 238 people dead.

-Some 12 million people are eligible to vote in the elections to the 98-seat lower house that are taking place at the same time as local elections across the vast, oil-rich country.
+Slightly more than half of the 12 million eligible voters went to the polls to choose lawmakers for the 98-seat lower house, according to the Central Election Committee.
+The parliamentary elections took place at the same time as local elections across the vast, oil-rich country.

 The vote follows a referendum in June that marked the end of special privileges for long-reigning former leader Nursultan Nazarbaev and snap presidential elections in November that handed 69-year-old incumbent Qasym-Zhomart Toqaev a fresh seven-year presidential term.